programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 In the last few years, [machine learning](https://perma.cc/Q4J7-5CAG) has transformed [computer vision](https://perma.cc/T9EZ-KZUZ) and impacted a myriad of industries and disciplines.
 These innovations have enabled scholars to conduct large-scale explorations of cultural datasets previously requiring manual interpretation, but also bring their own set of challenges.
 Bias is rampant, and many machine learning techniques disproportionately damage women and communities of color.
 Humanities scholars with expertise in issues of identity and power can serve as important bulwarks against growing digital inequality.
 Yet, the high level of statistics and computer science knowledge required to comprehend machine learning algorithms has resulted in critical analysis often failing to look inside the "black box."

-This tutorial provides a beginner-friendly introduction to [convolutional neural networks](https://perma.cc/JU7X-TJSG), which along with [transformers](https://perma.cc/VF62-JVB4), are frequently-used machine learning models for image classification.
+This lesson provides a beginner-friendly introduction to [convolutional neural networks](https://perma.cc/JU7X-TJSG), which along with [transformers](https://perma.cc/VF62-JVB4), are frequently-used machine learning models for image classification.
 Neural networks develop their own idiosyncratic ways of seeing and often fail to separate features in the ways we might expect.
 Understanding how these networks operate provides us with a way to explore their limitations when programmed to identify images they have not been trained to recognize.

 In this tutorial, we will train a convolutional neural network to classify paintings.
 As historians, we can use these models to analyze which topics recur most often over time, or automate the creation of metadata for a database.
-In contrast to other resources that focus on developing the most accurate model, the goal of this tutorial is more modest.
+In contrast to other resources that focus on developing the most accurate model, the goal of this lesson is more modest.
 It is aimed at those wanting to gain an understanding of the basic terminology and makeup of neural networks so that they can expand their knowledge later, rather than those seeking to create production-level models from the outset.

 ## Audience and Requirements